o-oconnell/mp4grep/README.md

 ### Compatible transcription models
 mp4grep depends on [Vosk](https://alphacephei.com/vosk/) to transcribe audio.
 By default, mp4grep ships with a 40 MB lightweight English model.
-If you want to transcribe dialects of English or other languages with accuracy, you will need to use a different model.
+If you want to transcribe dialects of English or other languages with accuracy, you will need to use a different model (--model).
 You can download other models from Vosk's [official list](https://alphacephei.com/vosk/models).

 ### Installation